gonum/plot/README.md

 `go get gonum.org/v1/plot/...`

+Note: If you get this error during install "Package glesv2 was not found in the pkg-config search path.", install the `libgles-dev` package for your system:

+`sudo apt install libgles-dev`

+Once complete you may run the `go get` command again.

 If you write a cool plotter that you think others may be interested in using, please post to the list so that we can link to it in the `gonum/plot` wiki or possibly integrate it into the `plotter` package.